suarja/ai-edit/memory-bank/activeContext.md

 4. **Performance Optimization**: Mobile-specific optimizations
 5. **Onboarding Optimization**: Implement effective onboarding flow with monetization path
 6. **TestFlight Environment Variables**: Environment variables not properly loaded in TestFlight builds (FIXED)
+7. **Authentication Bug**: Database error during user signup in TestFlight builds.
+Investigation points to an issue with the `handle_new_user` trigger on the auth.users table.
+(IN PROGRESS)

 ### Technical Debt